tam663/example-work/README.md

-This repository contains the following projects:
+This repository contains examples of python and c++ work.
+The Python folder contains:

 1) Fantasy football machine learning:
 This project uses the API from the website for the Premier League Fantasy Football league, which